-Signature Experience Award
+Signature Experience Teaching Award

-The Signature Experience Award recognizes outstanding faculty members who lead undergraduate courses that include experiential learning components through non-traditional course experiences, such as real-world, hands-on exercises or projects that aim to increase content knowledge, promote critical thinking, apply concepts to new problems, and/or develop demonstrable and transferable career skills.
+The Signature Experience Teaching Award recognizes outstanding faculty members who lead undergraduate courses that include experiential learning components through non-traditional course experiences, such as real-world, hands-on exercises or projects that aim to increase content knowledge, promote critical thinking, apply concepts to new problems, and/or develop demonstrable and transferable career skills.

 Signature Experiences are courses in which “learning comes alive and students are encouraged to be active in their own education.”
 In these courses, students apply class content to a real-world sustained experience that they do not typically encounter in the standard classroom.
 Students produce a final project or presentation that reflects on their experiences and the learning achieved.